shivansh1012/LoginRegisterMERN/README.md

 ### Installing

 * After cloning the repository run command "npm i" in backend and frontend folders.
 * Two files : config.js and .env have not be uploaded which contains the senstive infos.
-If required message me on LinkedIn(link in bio).
+If required message me [@Shivansh1012](https://www.linkedin.com/in/shivansh1012/)

 ### Executing program